followmyutopia/devextreme-documentation/concepts/00 Getting Started/10 Widget Basics - jQuery/05 Get and Set Options.md

     $("#menuContainer").dxMenu("option", "dataSource", []);
     $("#menuContainer").dxMenu("option", "showSubmenuMode.name", 'onClick');

-[note]If you perform a chain of option changes, wrap it up into the **beginUpdate()** and **endUpdate()** function calls.
-It prevents the widget from unnecessary refreshing and event raising.
-Better yet, use an object instead if you need to change several options at once.
+[note]If you perform several option changes, wrap them with the **beginUpdate()** and **endUpdate()** method calls.
+This prevents the widget from being unnecessarily refreshed and from events being raised.
+Use an object instead if you need to change several options at once.

 ####Set Several Options####
 <div style="height:5px"></div>